Jayhawk314/KOMPOSOS-III-ALPHA/ACKNOWLEDGMENTS.md

 ## License

-While the code is Apache 2.0 licensed (see LICENSE), the intellectual debts acknowledged here are immeasurable.
+While the code is Apache 2.0 licensed Dual Commercial (see LICENSE), the intellectual debts acknowledged here are immeasurable.
 If this work contributes anything useful, credit belongs to the community that made it possible.

 ---